COSI-Lab/Mirror/.github/ISSUE_TEMPLATE/download-or-update-issue.md

 What project were you trying to use? (ie Blender, Arch Linux, Gentoo) :

-What failed? (ie iso download failed, `apt upgrade` failed, blender installer failed) :
+What failed? (ie iso download failed, `apt upgrade` failed, linux distro seems to be out of sync, blender download failed) :

 When did you first have the issue :